canjs/can-map-define/docs/attrDefinition.md

       }
     }

-@option {can-map-define.type|String} type Specifies the type of the attribute.
-The type can be specified as either a [can-map-define.type type function] that returns the type coerced value or one of the following strings:
+@option {can-map-define._type|String} type Specifies the type of the attribute.
+The type can be specified as either a [can-map-define._type type function] that returns the type coerced value or one of the following strings:

  - `"string"` - Converts the value to a string.